xthunder94/build-ap/README.md

 # Build-AP

-Build-AP analyzes patches 5.11 and 5.14 and provides insight into champion win rates as well as item utilization differences.
+Build-AP analyzes patches 5.11 and 5.14 and provides insight into champion win rates as well as item utilization differences then provides a suggested build based on winrates.

 ### Demo
 http://104.236.95.61/build-ap/index.html